snehanshu2001/snehanshu2001/README.md

-- 👋 Hi, I’m @snehanshu2001
+- 👋 Hi, I’m Snehanshu Bhaskar
-- 👀 I’m interested in ...machine learning and deep learning
+- 👀 I’m Passinate about Full Stack Development
-- 🌱 I’m currently learning ...python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...